 Some foods that are always in our kitchen–

-PRODUCE: organic mixed greens, bell peppers– specifically red bell peppers (contains more vitamin C than an orange), broccolini, avocado, sweet potato, fresh organic berries, cucumbers, limes/lemons, oranges, cilantro, green onion (quick hack: wash and chop them immediately after you get home from the store.
+PRODUCE: organic mixed greens, bell peppers– specifically red bell peppers (contains more vitamin C than an orange), broccolini, avocado, sweet potato, fresh organic berries, persian cucumbers, limes/lemons, oranges, cilantro, green onion (quick hack: wash and chop them immediately after you get home from the store.
 Keep them in tupperware and you’ll be more inclined to use throughout the week/it’ll keep fresh for up to 5 days!)

 MILK/EGGS: unsweetened almond milk, pasture-raised eggs

-PROTEIN: organic ground turkey, organic chicken, organic chicken sausages
+PROTEIN: organic ground turkey, chicken, chicken sausages

 FROZEN: spinach/greens for smoothies, peaches/berries/bananas for smoothies, Birch Benders paleo waffles, Base Culture gluten-free bread, bone broth